amiralisahraei/amiralisahraei/README.md

 ## **Welcome to my GitHub Profile!**  😊 👋

-I am **Amirali Sahraei**.
-AI enthusiast honing my skills and eager to contribute to the field.
+I am **Amirali Sahraei** an Artificial Intelligence enthusiast, dedicated to exploring AI's complexities, with a focus on deep learning.
+I am passionate about pursuing a Ph.D. in Deep Learning and am eager to find a job in related fields.
+The opportunity to delve deeper into this cutting-edge area excites and motivates me.
+I aim to make a lasting impact by advancing the boundaries of knowledge and innovation in deep learning.

 💪 **Skills**